Open Accessibility Menu

 Hide

-The patellar tendon can be torn by a forceful contraction of the quadriceps while running, kicking or jumping.
+A patellar tendon tear may occur due to a forceful contraction of the quadriceps while running, kicking or jumping.
 It can also be torn by falling directly on the kneecap.
 In both cases, the tear can be partial or completely ruptured (torn fully).
-A small tear can make it difficult to walk and perform other daily activities.
-A larger tear, however, can be quite disabling and usually requires surgery and physical therapy to regain full knee function.
+A small patellar tendon tear can make it difficult to walk and perform other daily activities.
+A larger patellar tendon tear, however, can be quite disabling and usually requires surgery and physical therapy to regain full knee function.

 Patellar tendon tears and quadriceps tendon tears occur when the quadriceps tendon contracts suddenly, with force exceeding the capacity of the tendons, often as a result of jumping during sport or falling on a flexed knee.
-A rupture (full tear) is commonly found in patients with pre-existing tendon degeneration / tendinosis.
+A patellar tendon rupture or quadriceps tendon rupture consisting of a full tear is commonly found in patients with pre-existing tendon degeneration/tendinosis.

-Patients will develop acute pain around the knee cap often with an associated popping noise.
+Patellar tendon tear symptoms may include acute pain around the knee cap, often with an associated popping noise.
 The knee typically has significant swelling after rupture.
 Patients will have difficulty extending the knee and walking after the injury.

-A clinical exam is central to the diagnosis of patellar tendon and quadriceps tendon tear or rupture.
+A clinical exam is central to the diagnosis of the patellar tendon and quadriceps tendon tear or rupture.
 A palpable gap is often felt at the respective tendon site.
-The surgeon will test the competence of the extensor mechanism by asking the patient to perform a straight leg raise against gravity; if the patient cannot extend the knee a significant tear is likely.
+The surgeon will test the competence of the extensor mechanism by asking the patient to perform a straight leg raise against gravity; if the patient cannot extend the knee, a significant quadriceps or patellar tendon tear is likely.

 When the patellar tendon ruptures, the knee cap will be significantly elevated (patella alta) compared to the normal knee (Figure 2).
-While in quadriceps tendon ruptures, the knee cap will be slightly lower (patella baja).
+In a quadriceps tendon rupture, the knee cap will be slightly lower (patella baja).

 Additional imaging studies are used to help confirm the diagnosis: